Age Regression

 new light on it, showing it to be a simple ritual of passage.

-You might not be able to reach the interlife at the first attempt but it is certainly a goal worth aiming for.
+You might not be able to explore the interlife at the first attempt but it is certainly a goal worth aiming for.

 Many physicists, from Einstein to contemporary quantum physics